Biotechnology Risk Assessment Research Grants (BRAG) Program

 - How does this research model approximate studies necessary to identify and/or characterize hazards associated with introducing genetically engineered organisms into the environment?

-The BRAG program will not support risk assessment or risk management research related to food safety, human or animal health, social or economic issues, methods for seed storage, clinical trials, commercial product development, product marketing strategies, or marketing or trade issues associated with genetically engineered organisms.
+Please note: the BRAG program will not support risk assessment or risk management research related to food safety, human or animal health, social or economic issues, methods for seed storage, clinical trials, commercial product development, product marketing strategies, or marketing or trade issues associated with genetically engineered organisms.

 In FY 2017, a total of 42 proposals were submitted to the BRAG program requesting a total of $19,129,634.
 Awards totaling $5,395,838 were made to the 11 research and 2 conference proposals that were highly ranked.
 The success rate (in terms of number of research proposals funded compared to the total number of research proposals submitted) was approximately 28%.
 The average research award was $485,985 (total costs) for approximately 36 months.